ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 {: .language-python}

 ### 3/4 do the work + write the output to a file
-Since each process will be writing it's own output file we pass a filename to our `make_positions` function along with the usual `ra, dec, nsrc`.
+Since each process will be writing it's own output file we pass a filename to our `make_stars` function along with the usual `ra, dec, nsrc`.
 Aditionally, we can't use the **same** file name for all processes so we have to modify the filename for each process:
 ~~~
-def make_positions(ra, dec, nsrc, outfile):
+def make_stars(ra, dec, nsrc, outfile):
     ...
     # return our results
     with open('{0}_part{1:03d}'.format(outfile, rank), 'w') as f: